sayhelloelijah/say-codeplayer/README.md

-# Coderizer
+# say-codeplayer
-Coderizer is a code player (ie. CodePen) with the ability to render HTML, CSS, and with a simple line of code the JavaScript could work also.
-Note: I removed the ability to play JavaScript due to security issues.
+say-codeplayer is a toy code editor (ie. JSFiddle) with the ability to render HTML, CSS, and JS.